opencv/opencv/doc/tutorials/introduction/android_binary_package/android_dnn_intro.markdown

 | -: |:--------------------|
 | Original author | Dmitry Kurtaev      |
 | Compatibility | 4.9 <= OpenCV < 5.0 |
-> OpenCV >= 5.0 remove Caffe importer.
+> OpenCV >= 5.0 remove Caffe importer https://github.com/opencv/opencv/issues/25314.
 This tutorial is not compatible with OpenCV 5.0 and later.

 ## Introduction
 In this tutorial you'll know how to run deep learning networks on Android device